Guide to using Pinterest for business marketing

 Trust us, knowing this will save a lot of time later on.

-If you’re interested in discovering more about how social media can be used to help you promote your business, then our mini masterclass will be ideal.
+If you’re interested in discovering more about how social media can be used to help you promote your business, then our workshop will be ideal.
 To find out more, check out the event page here.

 Meanwhile, if you’re interested in reading more about using different social networks for marketing, check out our hub page here.